grip-on-software/monetdb-import/Database_structure.md

         from yellow to red.
     -   **comment** - TEXT: Comment for technical debt targets describing the reason of the norm change

+## Reservation tables (Topdesk)

+-   **reservation**: A reservation that is planned in the Topdesk self-service tool.
+    -   **reservation_id** - VARCHAR(10) - primary key: Reservation
+        identifier as a formatted number.
+    -   **project_id** - INT - reference to project.id: Project to which
+        the reservation belongs according to whitelist/blacklist
+        matching.
+    -   **requester** - VARCHAR(500): Name of the person who requests the reservation.
+    -   **number_of_people** - INT: Number of people that the
+        reservation encompasses.
+This may be 0 if not filled in, and other values may not be exact or meaningful either.
+    -   **description** - TEXT: The text accompanying the reservation, usually a description of what type of meeting it is and possibly who is involved.
+    -   **start_date** - TIMESTAMP: Time (up to minute) at which the reservation starts.
+    -   **end_date** - TIMESTAMP: Time (up to minute) at which the reservation ends.
+    -   **prepare_date** - TIMESTAMP: Time (up to minute) at which the reservation is booked to perform setup in the room.
+If no preparation is needed, then this is the same as start_date.
+    -   **close_date** - TIMESTAMP: Time (up to minute) until which the reservation is booked to break down any setup in the room.
+If no dismantling is needed, then this is the same as end_date.